Jiangsu Football City League: History

-Following the closure of Jiangsu Suning Football Club in 2021, the aspirations of local fans for premier local competitions have remained unaddressed.
+Following the dissolution of Jiangsu Suning Football Club in 2021, the aspirations of local fans for premier local competitions have remained unaddressed.
 Besides, all 13 prefecture-level cities in Jiangsu (e.g. Nanjing, Wuxi, Xuzhou, Changzhou, Suzhou, Nantong, Lianyungang, Huai'an, Yancheng, Yangzhou, Zhenjiang, Taizhou, Suqian) rank within the top 100 cities in the nation for GDP, making it the sole region in the country characterized by longstanding economic rivalry and cultural diversity among its cities.

 In December 2024, the Jiangsu Provincial Sports Bureau organized a match between Nanjing and Suzhou, two pivotal cities for soccer development in Jiangsu Province.
 The match attracted tens of thousands of fans to both home and away stadiums, and the positive reception prompted Jiangsu Province to propose a league involving 13 cities.

 On March 3, 2025, the Jiangsu Provincial Sports Bureau convened a meeting to advance the initiatives of the 2025 Jiangsu Provincial City Football League.
-On March 28, the drawing ceremony for the 2025 Jiangsu Provincial City Football League took place in Rugao, Nantong.
-A news conference occurred in Nanjing on May 9.
-The inaugural match occurred at Zhenjiang on May 10, featuring Zhenjiang vs Yangzhou.
+On March 28, the draw for the 2025 Jiangsu Provincial City Football League took place in Rugao, Nantong.
+The inaugural match took place at the Zhenjiang Sports and Exhibition Center on May 10, featuring Zhenjiang and Yangzhou.

-To facilitate more attendance at matches and enhance the overall watching experience, some cities undertook initiatives to modernize their home venues.
-Subsequent to the 3rd round of the season, cities including Nanjing, Suzhou, Nantong, and Changzhou concurrently submitted requests to transition to larger, more sophisticated home stadiums.
+To facilitate more attendance at matches and enhance the overall viewing experience, some cities undertook initiatives to modernize their home grounds.
+Subsequent to the 3rd round of the season, cities including Nanjing, Suzhou, Nantong, and Changzhou concurrently submitted requests to transition to larger, more sophisticated stadiums.
 Nanjing relocated its home matches from Wutaishan Stadium to Nanjing Olympic Sports Centre; Nantong relocated its location to the Haimen base of the Nantong Football Training Center; Changzhou changed its home venue from the Changzhou Institute of Technology Stadium to the Changzhou Olympic Sports Centre; Suzhou advanced by designating the Kunshan Olympic Sports Center, constructed to FIFA specifications and accommodating roughly 45,000 spectators, as its new home field.

-With the Knockout Round of the 2025 Jiangsu Football City League beginning, the VAR technology is introduced to the league, making coming matches more entertaining and precise.
-VAR technology was used in the very first match after its introduction—Lianyungang team relied on it to earn a precious penalty opportunity, which helped them survive until the penalty shootout, although they were ultimately defeated by Nanjing team.
-Meanwhile, Wuxi team used VAR to verify the validity of their first goal.
+With the beginning of the knockout round of the 2025 season, VAR technology was introduced into the league, allowing for future matches to be more entertaining and precise.

-As the final ended in November 1, Taizhou team beat Nantong team and won the 2025 season of the League.
+The final was played on 1 November 2025 between Taizhou and Nantong at the Nanjing Olympic Sports Centre.
+Taizhou won the match after defeating Nantong on penalties.